-Some 0.83 hectares of land at Fisher's Farm, to the north of North Lane, as shown on the Policies Map, is allocated for housing development and suitable proposals will be supported subject to the following:
+Some 0.83 hectares of land at Fisher's Farm, to the north of north Lane, as shown on the Policies Map, is allocated for housing development.
+Housing development will be supported subject to the following criteria:

-- A. The development shall provide for up to 12 dwellings; - B. At least 40% of these shall be Affordable Houses unless it can be demonstrated that this requirement would make the development undeliverable; - C. The development boundary shall exclude any land within the Flood Zones 2 or 3; - D. The layout and design of the site should incorporate the construction of a row of terraced and/or semi-detached houses along the southern frontage to the site; - E. A new pavement should be constructed along the full frontage onto North Lane so as to link into the safe, continuous pedestrian route to the village shop; - F. The hedge along the southern boundary of the site shall be retained or replaced; - G. The existing footpath within the site shall be retained; - H. Improvements to the junction of North Lane and Main Street shall be required to the satisfaction of the highway authority; - The site shall be completely cleared and any contamination present safely remediated prior to the commence of any development; - J. Surface water and foul water drainage strategies shall be devised and implemented in consultation with the relevant infrastructure bodies prior to any construction and this should incorporate an appropriately designed, constructed and maintained sustainable drainage system as well as liaison with the Welland Rivers Trust to explore appropriate
+- A. The development provides for around 10-12 dwellings; - B. At least 40% of these shall be Affordable Houses unless it can be demonstrated that this requirement would make the development undeliverable; - C. The layout and design of the site should incorporate the construction of a row of terraced and/or semi-detached, two and three bedroom houses along the southern frontage to the site; - D. A new footway is constructed along the north side of North Lane along the full frontage of the development providing a safe, continuous pedestrian route to the village shop; - E. The existing footpath shall be retained; - F. Improvements to the junction of North Lane and Main Street; - G. A landscaping scheme should be implemented to provide for an improvement in biodiversity and include the retention or replacement of the hedge along the southern boundary of the site; - H. The site is to be completely cleared before development commences and any contamination present should be safely remediated prior to any development of the site; - I. A Flood Risk Assessment will be required to address flood risk and surface water disposal from the site; and - J. A surface water drainage solution will need to be identified and implemented prior to the construction of hard standing areas this should incorporate an appropriately designed, constructed and maintained sustainable drainage system.